MyPureCloud/purecloud-premium-app/README.md

 - Regional client ids for your app to be provided by AppFoundry.
 - wizardUriBase
   - Uri for the wizard tool.
-- premiumAppURL
+- redirectURLOnWizardCompleted
-  - the landing page of the actual Premium App.
+  - the landing page of the actual Premium App or a page on your website (displayed when the wizard setup has been completed).
-- appName
+- premiumAppIntegrationTypeId
-  - This is the unique id that is generated for your integration.
+  - This is the unique id that is generated for your integration (it will correspond to the IntegrationType id of your Premium App)
 - prefix
   - A string that will be prefixed to all the names of the provisioned Genesys Cloud Objects.
 It is up to the discretion of the vendor but a good rule of thumb is just use the name of the Premium App itself.
 - provisioningInfo
   - An object containing the definition of objects to be created.
 Please consult the default config file and the sample-provisioning-info.js for examples on how it should be formatted.
+- enableCustomSetupPageBeforeInstall
+  - Enables the optional 'Step 2' page (Custom Setup) in the provisoning process
+  - If false, it will not show the page or the step in the wizard
+- enableCustomSetupStepAfterInstall
+  - Enables the optional Post Custom Setup module in the install process (in ./wizard/scripts/modules/post-custom-setup.js)
+  - If true, it will invoke the configure method in the postCustomSetup module after the other Genesys Cloud modules have been processed (for roles, groups, interactions widgets, ...).

 ## Styles and Branding